FlickerSoul/universe.observer/pages/posts/2025/publish-xcframework/index.md

 The flow essentially does the following steps:

 - Build project into `.xcframework` binary
-- Sign the binary (If you're not familar with signing, you can check out [this post](https://localazy.com/blog/how-to-automatically-sign-macos-apps-using-github-actions) and the [official document](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Sign-the-XCFramework-bundle))
+- Sign the binary (If you're not familiar with signing, you can check out [this post](https://localazy.com/blog/how-to-automatically-sign-macos-apps-using-github-actions) and the [official document](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle#Sign-the-XCFramework-bundle))